Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Technical Barriers to Trade

 One of the trade barriers U.S. companies may face is a technical barrier to trade (TBT).
 Technical regulations and standards specify a product’s characteristics (such as size, functions, and performance), how it is labeled or packaged, and testing and certification requirements before it can enter a country’s market.
 These measures should serve legitimate public policy goals, but the requirements can be problematic when they are overly restrictive or discriminatory and are used to inhibit trade.
 In cases where they are more trade-restrictive or more burdensome than necessary, they are technical barriers to trade.
 The World Trade Organization (WTO) Agreement on Technical Barriers to Trade (TBT) and the United States-Mexico-Canada Agreement (USMCA) set rules aimed at preventing and addressing such barriers.
-The WTO TBT Committee meets three times a year and USTR leads the United States delegation to engage trading partners to remove specific TBTs, by raising these barriers either bilaterally or on the floor in front of other WTO members.
+The WTO TBT Committee meets three times a year and the United States Trade Representative (USTR) leads the United States delegation to engage trading partners to remove specific TBTs.
 This process gives a chance for the United States’ trading partners to come into compliance.

 Examples of Canadian Technical Barriers to Trade